Enalean/tuleap-documentation-en/languages/en/user-guide/project-labels.rst

 Administration of labels
 -------------------------

-If your project can uses the Git pullrequest feature, the administration of labels is available for project administrators.
+If your project can use the Git pullrequest feature, the administration of labels is available for project administrators.
-This administration pannel allows project administrators to:
+This administration panel allows project administrators to:

 * Update label
 * Add color for a label